Reed-CompBio/BIO331-F20/README.md

 ![original](figs/orig.jpg)

-## 1. Run `lab4.py`
+## Preliminaries: Run `lab4.py`

 The `lab_utils.py` file contains many helper functions for this lab.
 First, add your email and password in the `lab4.py` file and run it.
 This code automatically visualizes a GraphSpace graph by calling functions from `lab_utils.py`.
+Feel free to change the color or style of the nodes or edges - modify the `viz_graph()` function in the `lab_utils.py` file.

-## 2. Compute the Shortest Paths in an Unweighted Graph
+## :star: **Task A:** Compute the Shortest Paths in an Unweighted Graph

 Begin by copying your `shortest_paths()` code over from Lab 3 or the Module 2 Programming Assignment.
 This function returns a dictionary `D` of the path lengths from a node `s` to all other nodes in the graph.
 We need to be able to calculate the paths themselves.